bsstahl/CognitiveInheritance/Posts/PDC-2008-Day-2.md

 ### Real-Time Updates on Social Media

 Just a reminder that much of what is happening here at the PDC is being posted in real-time (or close to it) on social media.
-My updates can be found {TwitterLink|here}.
+My updates can now be found {TwitterLink}.

 ### Keynotes